wasthTheekshana/ML-Papers-Reimplementation/README.md

 ### 1. Logistic Regression with Gradient Descent
 - Implemented from scratch using only NumPy
 - Gradient descent with loss minimization
+- Reimplementation Base on Research Paper
+    - Paper - "Logistic Regression Model for the Academic Performance of First-Year Medical Students in the Biomedical Area" : (DOI: 10.4236/ce.2016.715217)

 ---